grobo021/snap-nuke/README.md

 # Snap Nuke
 This script nukes the snap package manager from Ubuntu.

-**Note**: This has only been tested on Ubuntu 20.04 LTS, and may not work as intended on other versions.
-I will not be responsible for any damage if this script breaks your pc.
+**Disclaimer**: This has only been tested on Ubuntu 20.04 LTS, and may not work as intended on other versions.
+I will **NOT** be responsible for any damage if this script breaks your pc.

+**It also removes the GUI Ubuntu Store, this will be fixed in a future update.**

 If you really want a snap-less Ubuntu that is guaranteed to not break, you may want to try [Pop!_OS](https://pop.system76.com/) or [Linux Mint](https://linuxmint.com/)